-An angle grinder (sometimes also referred to as a side grinder or disc cutter) is a hand-held power tool that can be used for a variety of different jobs, including sanding, cutting, cleaning, and polishing surfaces to make them Have it in your arsenal.
+An angle grinder (sometimes also referred to as a side grinder or disc cutter) is a hand-held power tool that can be used for a variety of different jobs, including sanding, cutting, grinding, cleaning, and polishing surfaces to make them Have it in your arsenal.

 Although almost every major manufacturer manufactures and sells its own brand of angle grinders, they are essentially the same and have similar main features in essence, but the real difference lies in the quality of the tool and the power of the motor as a whole.